Financial Services Management Certificate

 Pre-requisite for these courses is Managerial Finance (FINA 6A35 1.5cr).

 Applications open on March 1 and materials must be submitted by March 31 of the calendar year in which admission is sought — i.e., applications are taken in March for the academic year that begins the following September.
 Decisions will be made in early April.
 Enrollment is limited to 16-18 students.
-MBA and MS Finance students who have taken FINA 7A10 by the end of the current spring semester are eligible to apply.
+On-campus MBA and MS Finance students who have taken FINA 7A10 by the end of the current spring semester are eligible to apply.

 To apply, please send an email to Professor George (email@example.com) with the subject line: CIF Application.
 The email must have the following contents.
 The body of the email must include your (i) full name, (ii) your undergraduate institution and major, (iii) a list of the courses and instructors you are taking in the current spring semester, and (iv) a statement of 50 words or less explaining why you want to participate in the Cougar Investment Fund (e.g., how it fits with your career plans).
 The email must also have two attachments: your résumé and a download from the registration system of your MBA/MSF grades so far.